What metadata is inside your photos?

 - in the case of two-lens cameras, they may have a full 3d depth map of the entire image.

-All of this information is also included explicitly, as metadata, in all of your images and videos, but recent machine learning techniques also implicitly extract who and what is in your images, now with accuracy that exceeds humans.
+All of this information is included explicitly, as metadata, in all of your images and videos.
+Machine learning techniques can also extract who and what is in your images, now with accuracy that exceeds humans.

 The companies that make their money by monetizing you just love when you give them your photos.
 You become a more valuable commodity to them because they can sell your attention, with advertising, for more money.